aubundy/notes/Jr to Sr Developer/testing.md

 ## 3 Main Categories

 1. Unit tests - tests individual functions and classes.
+Ideally they are pure functions.
 Cheapest and easiest to implement.
-2. Integration tests - how different units of code interacts together.
+2. Integration tests - tests how different units of code interacts together.
+Spies and stubs are used here.
-3. Automation tests - also known as UI tests.
+3. Automation tests - also known as UI/end to end tests.
+Tests are implemented in the browser or browser-like environment.
 Very expensive to implement.
+Its better to set up a different testing flow for automation tests.

 ## Testing Libraries